Graph Neural Network Based Method for Path Planning Problem: Abstract

 \section{Abstract}

 Sampling-based path planning is a widely used method in robotics, particularly in high-dimensional state space.
-Among the whole process of the path planning, collision detection is the most time-consuming operation.
-In this paper, we propose a learning-based path planning method that aims to reduce the number of collision detection.
-We develop an efficient neural network model based on Graph Neural Networks (GNN) and use the environment map as input.
-The model outputs weights for each neighbor based on the input and current vertex information, which are used to guide the planner in avoiding obstacles.
+Among the whole process of path planning, collision detection is the most time-consuming operation.
+In this paper, we propose a learning-based path planning method that aims to reduce the number of collision detections.
+We develop an efficient neural network model based on Graph Neural Networks (GNN).
+The model outputs weights for each neighbor based on the obstacle, searched path, and random geometric graph, which are used to guide the planner in avoiding obstacles.
 We evaluate the proposed method's efficiency through simulated random worlds and real-world experiments, respectively.
-The results demonstrate that the proposed method significantly reduces the number of collision detection and improves the path planning speed in high-dimensional environments.
+The results demonstrate that the proposed method significantly reduces the number of collision detections and improves the path planning speed in high-dimensional environments.